 - Manager: Alessio Lisci

-Italian tactician Lisci inherits a hard-running squad and El Sadar’s cauldron.
-His Mirandés side ranked top in xG swing last term; replicate that pressing template and Osasuna’s European adventure could extend beyond one season.
+Italian tactician Alessio Lisci inherits a hard-running squad and El Sadar’s cauldron.
+His Mirandés side ranked top in expected goals swing last term; replicate that pressing template and Osasuna’s European adventure could extend beyond one season.

 Rayo Vallecano